 First let us know the importance of Distance-Time Graph: We deal with distance – time graph while studying the motion of bodies.
 If we record distance and time for the motion of a body and plot the same data on rectangular graph, we will obtain distance – time graph corresponding to the motion of that body.

-Suppose a bus driver is driving at a constant speed which is indicated by the speedometer and the driver measures the time taken by the bus for every kilometer.
+For better understanding, let us consider an example of uniform motion.
+A bus driver drives at a constant speed which is indicated by the speedometer and the driver measures the time taken by the bus for every kilometer.
 The driver notices that the bus travels 1 kilometer in every 2 minutes.
 He prepares the data table after this so that he has a clear understanding for everything and then draws the graph as shown below.

 By this table he had a clear idea about the speed which is ½ × 60=30 Km/hr.